Punjabi wedding traditions: Mehndi

-The last major function before the wedding is decoration with temporary henna (mehndi) tattoos.
+The last major function before the wedding is decoration with temporary henna (mehndi; henna ceremony).
 This is often blended with the sangeet ceremony.
-Mehndi artists are called to the houses of the boy and girl and apply mehendi to the palms of the female family members, groom and the hands and feet of the bride.
+Mehndi artists are called to the houses of the boy and girl and apply mehendi to the palms of the female family members, the groom, and the hands and feet of the bride.
 A basket containing Bindi and bangles is handed around so girls can choose those that match the outfit they plan to wear to the wedding.
 The Mehendi ceremony takes place in the atmosphere of a party.
 The bride and other ladies get mehendi (henna designs) done, on their hands and feet (most ladies get it done only on their hands but the bride gets it done on both hands and feet).
-For the bride the mehendi is sent by the future Mother in Law, which is beautifully decorated.
+For the bride, the mehendi is sent by the future mother-in-law, which is beautifully decorated.
+There is also a superstition that the darker the mehndi ends up becoming, the more the mother-in-law loves her new daughter-in-law.
+Additionally, there is a tradition where the initials of the groom are hidden in the intricate designs and the groom will try to find his initials.

-Common rituals

-Rituals at the bride’s home
+Rituals at the bride's home

+Chooda

-Choora: On the wedding day the rituals at the girl's home begin with the Choora ceremony.
+On the wedding day, the rituals at the girl's home begin with the chooda ceremony.
 The oldest maternal uncle and aunt play an important role in the performance of the ceremony.
-Choora is basically a set of Red bangles, gifted by girl's mama (mother's brother).
+Choora is a set of Red bangles, gifted by the girl's mama (mother's brother).
 People touch the choora and give their heartiest wishes to the girl for her future married life.
 Also, they sprinkle flower petals on the bride.
-After that, the girl's uncle, aunt, friends and cousins tie kaliras (silver, gold or gold plated traditional ornaments) to a bangle worn by the girl.
+After that, the girl's uncle, aunt, friends, and cousins tie kaliras (silver, gold, or gold-plated traditional ornaments) to a bangle worn by the girl.
+Some families also have a tradition of hitting the kaliras against each other over the heads of unmarried girls on the bride’s side to predict who will get married next.
+If pieces fall on the girl’s head, it means that she will be married next.

-Mayian: This is the preparation ceremony one day before a Punjabi wedding.
-This ceremony is an evening festival, at the couple's parental homes.
-It consists of many rites, the Batna, Choora, Jaggo fireworks and sometimes the Ladies Sangeet and Mehndi.
-The mayian happens the night before the wedding and is celebrated according to which part of Punjab the participants are from.